wnnawalaniec/phlambda/README.md

 Features:
  - set of useful functions helpful in functional programming
- - all functions can be currying functions
+ - all functions can be curry functions
  - every array can be wrapped with special class which allows for method chaining

 ## Basics